Canadian dollar rises slightly on higher oil price

 TORONTO (Reuters) - The Canadian dollar rose against the U.S. dollar on Monday as oil prices firmed, but remained in a tight range ahead of key domestic data due later in the week.

-Domestic bond prices were a touch higher as nagging fears about a U.S. economic slowdown and Microsoft Corp's (MSFT.O: Quote) decision to drop its bid for Yahoo Inc (YHOO.O: Quote) lured investors into more secure assets like government debt.
+Domestic bond prices were a touch higher as nagging fears about a U.S. economic slowdown and Microsoft Corp's (MSFT.O) decision to drop its bid for Yahoo Inc YHOO.O lured investors into more secure assets like government debt.

 At 8:00 a.m.
 EST, the Canadian unit was at C$1.0164 to the U.S. dollar, or 98.39 U.S. cents, up from C$1.0193 to the U.S. dollar, or 98.11 U.S. cents, at Friday's close.